 Along with the renewed strategy, the company's Board of Directors confirmed also the financial targets and specified the cash flow target.
 Going forward, the cash flow target is operating cash flow after investments sufficient for paying dividends.
 Previously, the company has communicated that the target is to have sufficient operating cash flow after investment for paying dividends and reducing debt.
-However, the aim is not to The accident frequency is calculated with 12 month rolling average.
+However, the aim is not to increase the net debt level.
+The surplus of cash flow will be used to accelerate the growth.
+At the same time, the improvement of the key figures is expected to be realised primarily through improvement of the company's profitability and operative result.
+Other long-term targets remain unchanged.